A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Abstract

 \section{Abstract}

-We study the problem of estimating and tracking an unknown trajectory with a multi-rotor UAV in the presence of modeling error and external disturbances.
-The reference trajectory is unknown and generated from a reference system with unknown or partially known dynamics.
+\emph{Using the context of trajectory estimation and tracking for multi-rotor unmanned aerial vehicles (UAVs), we explore the challenges in applying high-gain observers to highly dynamic systems.
+The multi-rotor will operate in the presence of external disturbances and modeling errors.
+At the same time, the reference trajectory is unknown and generated from a reference system with unknown or partially known dynamics.
 We assume the only measurements that are available are the position and orientation of the multi-rotor and the position of the reference system.
-We adopt an extended high-gain observer (EHGO) estimation framework to estimate the unmeasured multi-rotor states, modeling error, external disturbances, and the reference trajectory.
+We adopt an extended high-gain observer (EHGO) estimation framework to estimate the unmeasured multi-rotor states, modeling errors, external disturbances, and the reference trajectory.
 We design a robust output feedback controller for trajectory tracking that comprises a feedback linearizing controller and the EHGO.
 The proposed control method is rigorously analyzed to establish its stability properties.
-Finally, we illustrate our theoretical results through numerical simulation and experimental validation in which a multi-rotor tracks a moving ground vehicle with unknown trajectory and dynamics and successfully lands on the vehicle while in motion.
+Finally, we illustrate our theoretical results through numerical simulation and experimental validation in which a multi-rotor tracks a moving ground vehicle with an unknown trajectory and dynamics and successfully lands on the vehicle while in motion.}